ibraheem4/ibraheem4.github.io/_posts/2016-11-25-TDD-Scaffold.md

 And if you're using a [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) workflow, you would most likely be using a testing suite like the wonderful [RSpec](http://rspec.info/).

 I originally wrote an executable Ruby script to scaffold Ruby objects and their related RSpec tests.
-This project has now been published as a [Ruby Gem](https://rubygems.org/gems/tdd_scaffold) for all to enjoy!
+This project has now been published as a [Ruby Gem](https://rubygems.org/gems/tdd_scaffold).
 And of course, the code is available on [GitHub](https://github.com/ibraheem4/tdd_scaffold).

 ```ruby
 gem install tdd_scaffold